-If you wish to practise optometry in Ontario you must hold a General Certificate of Registration issued by the College of Optometrists of Ontario.
-If you have a full-time faculty appointment at a university or in an optometric educational facility in the Province of Ontario approved by the College of Optometrists of Ontario and you are required to practise optometry in the course of your employment, you must be a member of the College and may apply for an Academic Certificate of Registration.
+To practise optometry in Ontario you must hold a General Certificate of Registration issued by the College of Optometrists of Ontario.
+If you have a full-time faculty appointment at a university or in an optometric educational facility in Ontario approved by the College of Optometrists of Ontario and you are required to practise optometry in the course of your employment, you must be a member of the College and may apply for an Academic Certificate of Registration.

 The Registration Regulation sets out the requirements for the issuance of a Certificate of Registration.